UCSD-SUMS/sums-vue/src/talks.md

 ## Past Talks

+### 2023 - 2024
+#### "Interpretable and Explainable Machine Learning" by *Harry Cheon*

+<time datetime = "2024-02-08"> February 8th, 2024 </time>

+The past few years have been an exciting time for real-world applications of machine learning and artificial intelligence.
+However, with the wider adoption of "black-box" models, especially in high-stakes decision-making areas like finance and criminal justice, greater risks emerge.
+Along with these concerns, the field of interpretable and explainable machine learning has emerged.
+The talk will introduce these concepts, recent works, and briefly discuss the current challenges in the field.

 ### 2022-2023

 #### "Robust Neural Network Verification: What makes a stop sign a stop sign?" by *Aidan Epperly*